Unfortunately, there are many things that can bring down property value. It helps to categorize these items into as follows:

 Property-centric items that bring down your home's value are much more in your control than market-centric items, so it's important to make sure you are alert and maintain your property proactively before small issues become big, expensive problems.

-- Roof leaks, water intrusion, foundation issues -- roof leaks that go unaddressed can cause major property damage (water damage, mold growth) that can quickly destroy the value of your home.
+Roof leaks that go unaddressed can cause major property damage (water damage, mold growth) that can quickly destroy the value of your home.
 Foundation issues that result in water intrusion or structural instability can be very costly and hazardous.
 Other items that result in water intrusion and biological growth (mold) include separated siding, unsealed entryways and windows.

-- Pest infestation -- termite damage can require substantial and expensive remediation.
+Termite damage bed bugs can require substantial and expensive remediation.
 Rodent infestation can cause structural damage due to chewing through hard to access places.
 Rodents can also cause electrical wiring damage.

 The list goes on, and the message should be clear: an ounce of prevention is worth a pound of cure.